Sysinfocus/SpotAssist/README.md

 Your Text Here
 ```

-11. You want something to repeat or generated serial numbers for a given range?
+**11. You want something to repeat or generated serial numbers for a given range?**

 ```
 ~>process-repeat